10 Nigerian Foods Rich In Vitamin C

 3. Pawpaw

 Who does not like pawpaw?
 It is sweet and very nutritious.
 Pawpaw or papaya is one very rich source of vitamin C. 100g of pawpaw contains about 59mg of vitamin C, which is about 65% of your daily needs.
 100g of pawpaw is about one serving, meaning you can get your daily supply of vitamin C from just pawpaw alone.
-Besides vitamin C, pawpaw also contains other nutrients as well that have a lot of health benefits.

 4. Orange